-And as you go through the book’s magical journey, you can relate to the characters like Dudley(constantly bullying cousin), Ron and Hermione (friends in need), Dumbledore(humble Headmaster), Hagrid(kind hearted, semi-giant attendant of Harry himself), Snape(“cruel only to be kind” kind of teacher) and many more including the arch-nemesis of Harry’s life.
+And as you go through the book’s magical journey, you can relate to the characters like Dudley(constantly bullying cousin), Ron and Hermione (friends in need), Dumbledore(humble Headmaster), Hagrid(kind-hearted), semi-giant attendant of Harry himself), Snape(“cruel only to be kind” kind of teacher) and many more including the arch-nemesis of Harry’s life.

 The book consists of a dark theme and still manages to relieve readers with light-hearted adventures and introduction to amazing creatures and things like Goblins, Talking hat, Flying motorcycle that can carry Hagrid(!), Ghosts that go through your body, Centaurs and of course, broomsticks that let you fly.
 And yes there is nothing to miss in this book for there are even sports like Quidditch and giant chess and competition of the four houses of Hogwarts.
-On the first look, this book might look a little childish but trust me nobody understood the book entirely until they reread it as an adult.
+At the first look, this book might look a little childish but trust me nobody understood the book entirely until they re-read it as an adult.

 Furthermore, the book is wittily humorous and will make you laugh out loud.
-The main focus of this book is not the plot but about the world which we all wish we could live in.
+The main focus of this book is not the plot but about the world in which we all wish we could live.
 It is hard to grasp the immense world of magic at once, it will take time and it is more than worth it.
 I still am surprised at what kind of vision lets a writer create a world this profound.
 And as I previously mentioned that practically the first book is just world-building and yet it is captivating.
 And guess what?
 The later books only get more spellbinding.

-Harry Potter Book 2 Summary: It is probably the most underrated book among the Harry Potter series and according to popular opinion is overshadowed by the first book.
+Harry Potter Book 2 Summary: It is probably the most underrated book among the entire Harry Potter series and according to popular opinion is overshadowed by the first book.
 But this book has its own place when looked at distinctively.

 But just as the hideous vacation comes to an end a mysterious impish creature appears and alerts Harry that calamity will strike if he gets back to school.
 Getting back to school is inevitable, and “what could be worse than Dursley’s house?” he thought to himself.

 And as per the prediction of the imp house-elf, unforeseen horrors started arising.
-A sad spirit haunting the girls’ bathroom, a new professor who is outrageously stuck-up and horrifying texts written on the walls.
+A sad spirit haunts the girls’ bathroom, a new professor who is outrageously stuck-up and horrifying texts written on the walls.
 And by time it gets the worst when Hogwarts’ students start turning into stone.
 Things get tense when suspicions arise as to whose works could those be.

 Could it be the work of antagonist Malfoy?
 Or Hagrid who is too well-hearted but had a shady past?
 Or could it be Harry himself, almost unwillingly he was entangled with unraveling the mystery, to clear off his and Hagrid’s name and eminently to save his fellow friend?